 Personnel changes are reviewed within 1-2 business days of receipt, so study teams should not need to request priority review.
 In addition, some new study team personnel may begin study activities before a personnel change is approved.
-Please see Personnel Change Guidance for details.
+Please see Principal Investigator Changes and Personnel Updates Guidance for details.

 Revised FAQ on Listing Study Team Members in ARROW